Skip to main contentCore Concepts

 See the Cheatcodes Reference for detailed information about different trigger types.

 Snapshots of the blockchain state captured before and after a transaction.
 These states are used by assertions to verify changes and enforce properties.
-The ability to compare pre and post states enables assertions to detect and prevent transactions that would result in undesired state changes.
+The ability to compare pre and post states enables assertions to detect and prevent invalidating transactions that would result in undesired state changes.

 See the Cheatcodes Reference for state tracking functions.